 Will Wood Burning Stoves be banned?

 If you're reading this article you must have heard rumours of wood burning stoves being banned after recent press articles stating that all wood burning stoves are bad for the environment.
+More recently, it was announced that there will be a ban on certain fuels which has also resulted in confusion and worry for both existing stove owners and those contemplating buying a wood burning stove for the first time.
 Everyone is aware of the changes we face to improve our carbon footprint and help provide a healthier environment for the future.
 In all areas of life, improvements are being introduced including improvements in wood burning stoves and gas fires with a new Stove Industry Alliance EcoDesign law due to come into force in 2022 which will result in all wood burning stoves producing 90% fewer emissions than an open fire and 84% fewer than a stove of ten years ago.

 On the 22nd May the Environment Secretary Michael Gove published a Clean Air Strategy which aims to cut air pollution and save lives, backed up through new primary legislation.
 The new strategy, which is now out for consultation, is a key part of Defra’s 25 Year Plan to leave our environment in a better state than we found it.
 HETAS, Woodsure and The Stove Industry Alliance have all been consulting with Defra for some time now and once again Defra has clarified they are not looking to ban stoves.